vuongvu01/armor-forked/web/packages/react/README.md

 * White screen of website death + Uncaught Error: Invalid hook call.
 Hooks can only be called inside of the body of a function component<br />
     Probable cause: you got two instances of `styled-components`: one - from the app, another - from the linked module.
 Remove either one of them.

-### Editing the documentation

-We use `Styleguidist` to provide user-oriented documentation.
-To update the documentation type:

-1. Run `Styleguidist`
-    ~~~bash
-    cd web/packages/ui/react/;
-    yarn doc;
-    ~~~
-2. Open [http://localhost:6060/](http://localhost:6060/) and start documenting :)

-### Manual publishing

-⚠️ Attention: manual publishing is not recommended and should be performed only if the fully-functional CI/CD is not available.

-*Setting up yarn (optional)*:
-Please, follow the instruction on <a href="https://confluence.deliveryhero.com/pages/viewpage.action?spaceKey=RPS&title=GitHub+as+package+registry" target="_blank">how to authenticate at the github package registry</a>.

-To manually publish a new version of the package, follow these steps:
-1. commit all your changes,
-2. run
-    ~~~bash
-    cd web/packages/react;
-    ./script/release.sh;
-    ~~~
-   and specify a desired version in the end.

-3. push version up made by `yarn` in `package.json`
-4. todo: re-build and re-publish Styleguidist

-## Roadmap

-Todo: put a link to the ticket system when it is ready

 ## Branching model

 In this project we use a simplified Git Flow branching model: